SAP/spartacus-docs/_pages/dev/pwa/add-to-home.md

 ---
-title: Add to home for PWA (Draft)
+title: Add to Home Screen for PWA (Draft)
 ---

-The add to home feature will allow Spartacus to display a banner prompt to allow users to install the progressive Spartacus app to their mobile or desktop devices.
+The Add to Home Screen feature allows Spartacus to display a banner prompt to allow users to install the progressive Spartacus app to their mobile or desktop devices.

 By default, default PWA configuration for Spartacus is the following: